Latest News from KTC

 The Kentucky Transportation Cabinet spends $40-80 million per year on snow and ice removal and road treatment.
 Existing snowplow routes are county-based, and each county has a designated amount of trucks and facilities available.
 KTC’s goal was to analyze the routes in the snow and ice clearance program (SNIC) and improve mobility and safety during salt delivery.
 While high traffic routes will always receive the highest priority, optimizing the routing system can improve efficiency, increase safety, and reduce the amount of time and funding needed to treat roadways during winter storms.
 KTC researchers used GIS-based tools to identify routing for trucks and show where more or fewer trucks were needed.
 The data gathered from ESRI’s Vehicle Routing Problem (VRP) took important factors into consideration such as salt capacity, salt facility location, truck type, and road width, as well as input from local drivers.
 The analysis was based on a typical winter storm of one inch of snowfall.
 The route tree concept structures each removal route around a central high priority road and allows truck drivers to become familiar with the roads on their route.
 As a result, drivers react better to a non-typical winter storm and they understand the safest and most effective way to treat the roads, treat all routes on schedule, and use fewer trucks in the process.

 KTC developed optimized routings for four counties located in two of the state’s highway districts, which resulted in eliminating several contract trucks.
-Since each contract truck costs $25, 000 per year, those four counties will save $225,000 each year.
+Since each contract truck costs $25, 000 per year, those four counties will see large reductions in operating costs.
 KYTC can apply this model in other counties to optimize further cost savings across the state.
 Preliminary results show that county-level route optimizations can further improve by allowing trucks to cross county lines.
 More improvements to the optimization could be realized by moving the salt and brine facility to a more centralized location.
 Implementation will be tested during the next winter season, with the expectation that county-level route optimizations will continue to have a positive effect on cost savings and efficiency.

 This project was selected by the AASHTO Region 2 states as one of four High Value Research projects for that region, and it will be included in the Sweet 16 projects highlighted at the summer meeting of the AASHTO Research Advisory Committee and at the 2019 TRB Annual Meeting.
 To view the full report, click Here